- Category: Materials

 I’m not recommending you this method.
 It requires a lot of knowledge about the ice material and this documentation does not cover all details yet.

-Reflection effect is based on pre-rendered cubemaps.
-Detailed explanation how to create cubemap for ice can be found in the Tools/Cubemap Rendering chapter.
-Ice materials supports two types of reflection mapping.
+The reflection effect is based on pre-rendered cube maps.
+A detailed explanation of how to create cubemap for ice can be found in the Tools/Cubemap Rendering chapter.
+Ice materials support two types of reflection mapping.
 Spherical reflections and box projection mapping.

 - Spherical mapping – Very fast but inaccurate.
 Works out of the box.

-- Box projection mapping – Very accurate in box shaped rooms.
-Requires additional room size informations in the materials.
+- Box projection mapping – Very accurate in box-shaped rooms.
+Requires additional room size pieces of information in the materials.